profLuna/MassEnviroScreen/README.md

 # MassEnviroScreen

-This code builds a tool for identifying or prioritizing the most environmentally vulnerable or burdened communities in Massachusetts based on a cumulative impact score that incorporates exposure to pollution and climate risks and the presence of sensitive or vulnerable populations, as well as whether the community meets criteria related to limited English proficiency, household income, or presence of tribal land.
+This code builds a tool for identifying or prioritizing the most environmentally vulnerable or burdened communities in Massachusetts based on a cumulative impact score that incorporates exposure to pollution and climate risks and the presence of sensitive or vulnerable populations, whether the community meets criteria related to limited English proficiency, household income, or presence of tribal land, or if rates of health indicators and air quality exceed 200% of the statewide average.
 It is intended to act as a supplement to the Massachusetts Environmental Justice Population definition.
 A fully functioning webpage with the interactive MassEnviroScreen mapping tool is available [here](https://profluna.github.io/MassEnviroScreen/ "Link to interactive MassEnviroScreen map").

 Below is a description of the main files in this repository: